Prof. Takaaki Kajita

 For any problem in uploading kindly email your manuscript at [email protected]

-Continuing with the outstanding success of IEEE IEMCON, IEEE CCWC, IEEE UEMCON, IEMANTENNA we are proud to present IEMTRONICS 2025 (International IOT, Electronics and Mechatronics Conference) which will be held during 3rd – 5th April 2025 at Imperial College London, UK in hybrid mode.
+Continuing with the outstanding success of IEEE IEMCON, IEEE CCWC, IEEE UEMCON, IEMANTENNA we are proud to present IEMTRONICS 2025 (International IOT, Electronics and Mechatronics Conference) which will be held during 3rd – 5th April 2025 at Imperial College London, UK.
 The conference aims to bring together scholars from different backgrounds to emphasize dissemination of ongoing research broadly in the fields of IOT, Electronics and Mechatronics.
 Research papers are invited describing original works in above mentioned fields and related technologies.
 The conference will include a peer-reviewed program of technical sessions, special sessions, tutorials and demonstration sessions.

 Abstracted and indexed in